-Also a telephone interview may require adjustment, such as doing it face-to-face.
+Also a telephone or video interview may require an adjusted format, such as doing it face-to-face or in writing.

 Interviewers and managers may want to read British Stammering Association’s guidance for Recruitment (stamma.org) and Employers and HR professionals (stamma.org) including Recruitment & stammering: 10 recommendations (pdf).
 Also Talking with someone who stammers (stamma.org).